nasa/ECI/doc/Interface_Spec.md

 This document describes the format of the interface specification that ECI uses to create and initialize a CFS application.

 # Interface Specification
-In this interface specification, any macro which "contains a string" shall mean that the macro contains a string literal (ie, surrounded by quotes).
-Any definition which requires a value (string or integer) may be defined with a dereferenced pointer to a value of that type instead.
+In this interface specification, any element "defined" by the interface header must be available via including the interface header, but does not necessarily need to be defined in that header file specifically.

 ## General
 1. The interface specification shall be contained with a file named 'eci_interface.h' (known as the "interface header" henceforth), formatted as a C language header file.
 2. The interface header shall have standard C include-guard macros.
-3. The interface header should include the top-level header for the external code.
+3. The interface header should include any header files needed to access data types, macros, or other elements of the external code used within the ECI data structures.

 ## Definitions
 1. The interface header shall define a macro "ECI_APP_REVISION_NUMBER" which contains a string containing the version or revision identifier for the external code.